Rocket attacks on Eilat and Aqaba: August 2, 2010

 On 4 August, Israeli Prime Minister Benjamin Netanyahu announced that his country had intelligence confirming that Hamas, a Palestinian Islamist militant group and de facto governing authority in the Gaza Strip, was responsible for the attack.
 He said the group was also responsible for a similar attack in April of that year (see below).
 It is believed that the rockets were cached in the Sinai and that the perpetrators were affiliated with Hamas and came from Gaza.

 Egypt initially denied that the rockets had been launched from Egyptian territory, but reversed its position following investigations, stating that the rockets were fired simultaneously from the Taba region.
 Egyptian security sources implied that the rockets were launched by Hamas, stating that Hamas militants had snuck into Sinai through the Rafah tunnels to hide the fact that the group was behind the operation.
 Egyptian establishment media charged that Hamas was working "on the orders of their Iranian masters", and strongly attacked both Hamas and Iran for harming Egypt, claiming that Egypt would take revenge on the Palestinian group.

 Palestinian Authority security officials said that the commander of Hamas' military wing in Rafah, Raed al Atar, was responsible for ordering the attack.
 Intelligence sources said that a number of militants under his control crossed into Sinai through the Rafah tunnels, where they were met by Egyptian drivers and the rockets.
 They then proceeded in off-road vehicles to Taba, avoiding security checks by the Egyptians.

 Hamas and Islamic Jihad denied any link with the attacks.
 An anonymous Jordanian political source assessed that the attack was perpetrated by Tawhid al-Jihad, a radical Muslim group which opposes Hamas and collaborates with Sinai Bedouin who are at odds with the Egyptian authorities.

-The September 2010 arrest in Egypt of Mohammed Dababash, the Hamas intelligence chief in Gaza, is thought to be linked to the August 2010 attacks.
+The September 2010 arrest in Egypt of Mohammed Dababish, the Hamas intelligence chief in Gaza, is thought to be linked to the August 2010 attacks.